morphik-org/morphik-mcp/README.md

 node build/index.js --allowed-dir=~/Documents,~/Downloads
 ```

-The server runs on standard input/output streams and can be used with MCP clients like Claude.
+The server runs on standard input/output streams by default and can be used with MCP clients like Claude.

+For HTTP/HTTPS mode (streamable), see the [streamable_https.md](streamable_https.md) documentation.

 ## Usage with Claude Desktop